DanPoliseno/Cleaning-a-Dataset-Human-Activity-Recognition-Using-Smartphones/README.md

 # Cleaning a Dataset: Human Activity Recognition Using Smartphones

-Human Activity Recognition Using Smartphones Data Set http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+UCI Machine Learning Repository: Human Activity Recognition Using Smartphones Data Set
+Abstract: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 I will create one R script called run_analysis.R that does the following: